 tantrumteddy is the musical alter-ego of Brooklyn-based singer, songwriter and producer Ted Henderson.
 His music draws on jazz, punk, indie rock, and electro influences, comprising an equally dark and lighthearted mashup that he calls psychopop.
 Henderson juxtaposes lyrical dives into the abyss with a healthy sense of humor and self-awareness, playing sarcasm against sonic levity.
 This “bounce with the burden” vibe is a binding force in the recording artist’s work as heard in his debut EP, Cool Face, Hold It, released April 1, 2022.

-Self-taught from an early age, Henderson found reprieve from social awkwardness and family trauma through learning to play the guitar.
-His later studies in jazz and classical composition influenced a unique approach to songwriting and production.
-Shaped in the plasticity-laced bizarro world of Orlando, Fla., Henderson’s sound is a darkly cheeky mashup of electropop, blue-eyed soul, indie rock and folk.
-Dreamt up as an experiment marrying dense ukulele plucking with an AKAI drum machine, tantrumteddy’s work centers around passionate, layered crooning and a lyrical cynicism, all said and done with a smile.
+Self-taught from an early age, Henderson found reprieve from social awkwardness by learning to play the guitar.
+His eventual studies in jazz and classical composition influenced his approach to pop songwriting and production.
+Shaped in the plasticity-laced bizarro world of Orlando, Fla., tantrumteddy was initially dreamt up as an experiment marrying dense ukulele plucking with boom bap and breakbeat loops on an AKAI drum machine.
+Centered around Henderson’s layered crooning, the project is rife with happy-sad indie vibes—buoyant, cynical, bedroom-pop.